 Welcome to Saplings Nursery

-This half term we will be investigating what happens in the world around us in the season of spring, such as new life and Easter celebrations.
-We will have our own frog spawn in nursery that we will observe changing into frogs and will also be growing our own plants.
+This term we will be investigating what happens in the world around us in the season of spring, such as new life and growth.
+We will observe tadpoles turning into frogs and will be growing our own plants.
 We also plan to take part in the RSPB Big Bird Watch and celebrate Chinese New Year.